Sophia Amoruso. To her loyal fanbase, she’s a millennial super-heroine of style and substance.

 “I thought it would be poignant to Nasty Gal’s story to have the title be a hashtag”.

-“Part of it is that I’m ‘like a millenial’.
-I didn’t want to do things the way my parents did, like I never really understood the traditional path, it was never for me, but i think building a business online is a interesting way to indulge your millenial impatience.
+“Part of it is that I’m ‘like a millennial’.
+I didn’t want to do things the way my parents did, like I never really understood the traditional path, it was never for me.
+But I think building a business online is a interesting way to indulge your millennial impatience.
 Building a business in general is where you’re able to bounce what works for your customer so rapidly.
-[Like in the past] I’ll upload a thumbnail photo that I would assign to a [specific] product [and that thumbnail] would be responsible for whether [the item would then be] $9.99 or $300 and if it wasn’t getting the attention that I wanted…I mean I would have crazy customers that would stay up all night for auctions and I could see whether or not they were shopping or watching and I could see and think ‘Okay maybe the image of this silhouette isn’t working’.
-The ability o learn so quickly what worked and didn’t, and not using data–which is important–but it was really just training my eye on how to photograph items and [responding to customers] in real time.
+[Like in the past], I’ll upload a thumbnail photo that I would assign to a [specific] product [and that thumbnail] would be responsible for whether [the item would then be] $9.99 or $300 and if it wasn’t getting the attention that I wanted…I mean I would have crazy customers that would stay up all night for auctions and I could see whether or not they were shopping or watching and I could see and think ‘Okay maybe the image of this silhouette isn’t working’.
+The ability to learn so quickly what worked and didn’t, and not using data–which is important–but it was really just training my eye on how to photograph items and [responding to customers] in real time.

-I’ve experienceda little bit of the dark side.
-Taking a fried to fashion week and someone telling her she has the wrong shoes on.
+I’ve experienced a little bit of the dark side.
+Taking a fried to fashion week and someone telling her she had the wrong shoes on.
 Like literally!
 This was like two adults talking to each other at a fashion event and some girl [said that].
 This total bitch.
-It certainly exists, but jerks exist in any world it doesn’t matter what you’re doing, there’s always going be people that think they are special because they are a part of something, those are the people that aren’t particulary confident.
+It certainly exists, but jerks exist in any world, it doesn’t matter what you’re doing.
+There’s always going be people that think they are special because they are a part of something.
+Those are the people that aren’t particularly confident.
 There’s a fine line between confidence and cockiness.

-There are certain social norms that I think are worthy paying attention to.
-It doens’t hurt to pay attention and it’s like a generous thing to put others at ease, like [me not wearing pajamas on stage] right now to something like this.
+There are certain social norms that I think are worthy of paying attention to.
+It doesn’t hurt to pay attention and it’s like a generous thing to put others at ease.
+Like [me not wearing pajamas on stage] right now to something like this.
 I think that people that really go out of their way and in messing with things by being so extreme, like maybe their motivations are kind of wrong.

-The real turning point…it was an opprtunity to improve my life…when I was a teeanger I thought capitalism was the root of all evil, and there’s some evil everywhere, there’s evil in religion, bad people lurking in every corner, that’s just human nature, people that suck, but the greater thing can be good.
+The real turning point…it was an opportunity to improve my life…when I was a teenager, I thought capitalism was the root of all evil, and there’s some evil everywhere.
+There’s evil in religion, bad people lurking in every corner, that’s just human nature.
+People that suck, but the greater thing can be good.